If you are in the garden like I am every day there comes

 problems later on.

 Finally, buy an ergonomically designed garden fork.
-This steel D-handle ergo garden fork has a
+This steel D-handle ergo garden fork

 Essential Garden Tools: What to Look for in a Garden Spade